-Do not underestimate the influence the UAE CV can have on your adventure!
-For instance, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+Do not underestimate the influence employment in Dubai can have on your adventure!
+For instance, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 You can turn your current resume into a CV.
 A CV is similar to a resume in that it outlines your professional qualifications and history, but it does so with more detail by adding to the resume the detailed descriptions of your educational and/or professional experiences and personal information that may include nationality, date of birth, marital status, etc.

 Arabic and English are spoken widely and used in public places.
 Urdu and Hindi are also spoken.

 When applying for jobs in the UAE, you may use either English, Arabic or other foreign languages, depending on the company and your fluency.
 Stick to one language once chosen.
 However, you need to accept that not knowing English or Arabic will put you at a real disadvantage from the local job seekers.

 Prepare yourself - before writing your CV research the company you want to work for.
 Such information will help you to adapt your CV more effectively to each specific job and use proper examples illustrating your achievements.